ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 * Three VLANs (Virtual LANs) - one public and two private
 * One overlay network with a T1 and T0 router for potential east-west communication between local workloads that are connected to layer 2 (L2) networks.
 This network is deployed as a sample routing topology, which you can modify, build on, or remove.
 * Two VMware NSX Edge clusters:
    * One secure management service VMware NSX Edge cluster for outbound traffic for add-on services, which is deployed by IBM as part of the management networking typology.
-This edge cluster is used by add-on services such as Zerto, FortiGate® Virtual Appliance, and F5 BIG-IP® to communicate with external licensing and billing components.
+This edge cluster is used by add-on services such as {{site.data.keyword.hpe-zerto}}, FortiGate® Virtual Appliance, and F5 BIG-IP® to communicate with external licensing and billing components.

       These edge nodes are named **service-edgeNN**.
 Do not modify or customize them.
 Otherwise, some of your add-on services might stop working."
       {: important}